-SMSC Department Lead Teacher Mr. G. Jones
+SMSC Department Lead Teacher

+Mr G Jones

-This last stage of the five year SMSC course is taken by all students
+This last stage of the five year SMSC course is taken by all students.

 The whole programme aims to help students to learn to take responsibility for themselves and develop skills of social responsibility with others.
-It links with the Work Experience and Careers Development programmes to help students make important decisions for their future
+It is an important element of our Personal Development programme; including the whole school Tutorial Programmes, our NT Wellbeing scheme and our NT Character work.